Cuban peso: Foreign Exchange Certificates, 1985

 In 1985, the Banco Nacional de Cuba issued foreign exchange certificates in denominations of 1, 3, 5, 10, 20, 50 and 100 pesos (not equivalent to the CUP).
 After 1994 these were replaced by the CUC or the convertible peso.

 CUC banknotes, 1994-2020

 From 1994 to 2020 the Banco Nacional de Cuba and Banco Central de Cuba issued CUC banknotes in denominations of 1, 3, 5, 10, 20, 50 and 100 pesos.
 These CUC banknotes co-circulated with CUP banknotes, but despite the huge 25:1 ratio in their values, they were distinguishable by the fact that CUC notes featured monuments, while CUP notes featured portraits.

 Exchange rates

 Commercial bank exchange rates are published on their Facebook page by the Cuban bank, Banco Metropolitano.

-Current black market conversion price in Cuba August 19, 2025.